Murder of Nicole Sauvain-Weisskopf

-The murder of Nicole Sauvain-Weisskopf, a Swiss national on holiday in Thailand, occurred in Phuket, Thailand in August 2021.
+The murder of Nicole Sauvain-Weisskopf, a woman of Swiss nationality on holiday in Phuket, Thailand, occurred in August 2021.
 She was found dead at Ao Yon waterfall, a popular tourist destination, and thought to have been dead 3 days prior to discovery of the corpse.
 She was found wearing only a t-shirt and jacket and covered by a black tarp.
 Police have stated there were signs of rape.

 Sauvain-Weisskopf had been admitted into Phuket under a pilot programme to not have to undergo quarantine but was not allowed to leave the Phuket area.

 Thai police said on 7 August 2021, they had arrested a 27 year old Phuket man for the killing.
 Theerawut Tortip admitted to police that he stole from her and killed her.
 He was seen on CCTV footage going to the waterfall at the same time as Sauvain-Weisskopf.

 Bio

 Sauvain-Weisskopf was admitted into Phuket under the Phuket Sandbox, a pilot programme for allowing tourists into the country.
 She was a deputy protocol chief of the Federal Assembly of Switzerland in Germany.